-- Confirmation that the CM arrangements are State Aid compliant; - Publication and designation of the CM Code, and - Terms of reference for the Capacity Market Auditor and Auction Monitor.
+- Confirmation that the CM arrangements are State Aid compliant; - Publication and designation of the CM Code, and - Appointment of the Capacity Market Auditor and Auction Monitor.

 In addition, the CM Code requires RA approval of detailed technical data.
 This includes, but is not limited to: